human-pangenomics/hpp_production_workflows/coverage/docs/coverage/README.md

-## A Mixture Model-Based Coverage Analysis For Assessing Diploid Assemblies
+## Partitioner: A mixture model-based coverage analysis for assessing diploid assemblies

 ### Overview
-The main purpose of this analysis is to assess the copy number of the assembled blocks in a diploid assembly.
+The main purpose of the **Partitioner** pipeline is to assess the copy number of the assembled blocks in a diploid assembly.
 To use this pipeline a BAM file containing the read alignments to the diploid assembly should be prepared in advance.
 Using the BAM file this pipeline is able to flag mis-assemblies by detecting anomalies in the coverage distribution along the assembly.
 It can also categorize the mis-assemblies into 3 main groups: erroneous, (falsely) duplicated, and collapsed.

 The examples shown here are from the [Human Pan-Genome Project](https://humanpangenome.org/) since it was the main motivation for this developing the pipeline.